 A number of these RAD AMPs have been re-grouped (consolidated and/or divided) into one or more properties under common ownership by an affiliate of HOC and under a common financing scheme following their RAD conversions (each a "RAD Property" and collectively, the "RAD Properties").
-Further, some of the Assistance Transfer Units from some of the RAD AMPs or sites were consolidated into other RAD properties.
+Further, some of the Transfer of Assistance Units from several of the RAD AMPs or sites were consolidated into other RAD properties.
 The following table illustrates these re-groupings.

 RAD Properties

 Seneca Ridge, Parkway Woods, Ken

 Gar, Towne Centre Place, Sandy Spring

 Meadow, and Washington Square

 Emory Grove (scattered site singlefamily homes)

 Arcola Towers

 Waverly House

 Elizabeth House

 Holly Hall

-As HOC's RAD conversions finish during this fiscal year (FY 2020), the PH content from this PHA Plan will become inapplicable to the converted units.
-Importantly, the following eligibility, selection, admissions policies, deconcentration, and wait list procedures apply to the units converted and converting from PH units to either PBRA or PBV units through the RAD program.
+Following the completion of the conversion of RAD units, the PH content from previous PHA Plans will become inapplicable to the converted units.
+Importantly, the following eligibility, selection, admissions policies, deconcentration, and wait list procedures apply to the converted PH units to either PBRA or PBV units through the RAD program.

-- 1. RAD Eligibility and Selection Criteria Modifications - I. Occupied Units to be Converted Under RAD.
+1. RAD Eligibility and Selection Criteria Modifications

+١. Occupied Units to be Converted Under RAD.
 Any tenant residing in a PH unit at any of the RAD properties at the time of conversion, shall be eligible for tenancy in a post-conversion unit.
 These tenants will be eligible for either PBRA units or PBV units.
-The PBRA RAD units will be located either (i) on-site, after a rehabilitation of the property (the "On-Site PBRA Units"), or (ii) at a new location as new construction replacement units (the "Replacement")
+The PBRA RAD units will be located either (i) on-site, after a rehabilitation of the property (the "On-Site PBRA Units"), or (ii) at a new location as new construction replacement units (the "Replacement RAD Units").

-RAD Units").
 The PBV RAD units will be units for which the assistance is transferred to other properties owned by an affiliate of HOC (the "Assistance Transfer PBV Units", referenced jointly with the On-Site PBRA units and the Replacement RAD units as the "RAD units").
 Beginning in FY 2015, HOC's plan was to convert 508 public housing units as On-Site PBRA units, convert 256 public housing units to Replacement RAD units (for the Elizabeth House and Holly Hall properties), and transfer assistance for 113 public housing units.
 In all cases, each of the 877 public housing units converted under RAD would continue to receive a subsidy.